 Please upload your files as soon as possible, but the day before your scheduled to be sent out is the latest you can send them in.
 If you are waiting until the last minute, please let us know!

-Ideal file size is 5 megs or less, but we have a HARD LIMIT of 10 megs per file.
-We cannot accept files that are 10 megs or larger.
+Ideal file size is 5 megs or less, but they have to be less than 10 megs per file or they cannot be uploaded or sent out.
 It is the author’s responsibility to ensure that the books are sized appropriately and sent in on time.
 If you cannot get us the books in on time or within the size limits, your ARC will be canceled and no refunds are offered for your deposit.

 Please upload your PDF version of your book.
 PDF versions are required before we send out your ARC, and subject to the notes above.
 Worried about sending out a PDF copy?
 Read this.